RioAraki/leetcode2020/leetcode/LeetcodeTag.md

      we may update `return[-1][1] = max(return[-1][1], entry[1])`.
     Remember to use the `Interval` class.

+57. Insert Interval
+    **array**
+    Relate to Q56. set list `left` (if new.start > i.end) and `right`(if new.end < i.start) to put those intervals
+    that wont be affected.
+    If the interval meets neither of the condition, it must be affected by the newinterval, so we want to update the start and end of it.

 Q417: 2d array, medium, unsolved
 Q829: math, medium
 Q830: string, easy